 In which creative ways do you express yourselves and why?

 Claire: The three main ways I creatively express myself are though fashion, dance, and photography.
-Dance is a something that I’ve been doing since the age of three, which is pretty crazy to think about.
+Dance is something that I’ve been doing since the age of three.
 With dance I am able to express myself in the most personal way.
-Being onstage requires you to be extremely vulnerable, whereas with photography there is more of an artist and viewer relationship rather than a shared experience being created.
+Being onstage requires you to be extremely vulnerable, whereas with photography there is more of an artist and viewer relationship, rather than a shared experience being created.
 That being said, using film photography as a medium is also a very personal experience for me.
 I take different experiences or narratives that are most important to me, and combine them with fashion by styling and directing all of my shoots.
 Fashion allows me to express myself daily with each outfit I choose.
-I think that I find fashion so interesting because of its history, and also how much I believe it influences youth culture and different societies.
+I think that I find fashion so interesting because of its history, and also how much I believe it influences youth culture and different societies

 Claire: Do what you want!!!
 I really can’t stress that enough.
 When you’re genuinely being true to your own self and your own style, it’s definitely the most rewarding.
 People are drawn to uniqueness.
 Even with so many trends coming out of fashion weeks and social media influences, you can wear pieces that are “trendy”, but stay true to yourself by the way you style and accessorize your outfit.